influxdata/telegraf/docs/CONFIGURATION.md

 [extension documentation][CEL ext].

-**NOTE:** Expressions that may be valid and compile, but fail at runtime will result in the expression reporting as `true`.
-The metrics will pass through as a result.
+**NOTE:** Expressions that may be valid and compile, but fail at runtime will result in the expression reporting as `false`.
+The metrics will not pass through as a result.
 An example is when reading a non-existing field.
-If this happens, the evaluation is aborted, an error is logged, and the expression is reported as `true`, so the metric passes.
+If this happens, the evaluation is aborted, an error is logged, and the expression is reported as `false`, so the metric is dropped.

 > NOTE: As CEL is an *interpreted* languguage, this type of filtering is much
 > slower compared to `namepass`/`namedrop` and friends.
 So consider to use the